atreyasha/spam-detection/src/docs/pre-processing.md

 $ python3 sequence_encode.py
 ```

-In addition, it would be required to run `embedding_matrix_gen.py" in order to produce word and approximate character embeddings from glove word embeddings.
-To do this, please run:
+#### 3. GloVe embedded matrix generation

+In order to test/use the GloVe word and character embeddings, we would need to match the GloVe words to our own vocabulary. `embedding_matrix_gen.py" automatically does this for us and also approximates GloVe character embeddings using a methodology from Max Woolf's github repository (https://github.com/minimaxir/char-embeddings).
+To create the embedding matrices, run the following:

 ```shell
 $ python3 embedding_matrix_gen.py
 ```